 It is easy to make gluten-free spinach pancakes using a gluten-free flour mix.
 There are different brands, so the consistency and taste can differ depending on the flour you use.

 I have made gluten-free oatmeal spinach pancakes by changing all the flour to oatmeal flour.
-I first made the flour in a blender from rolled oats.
+I first made the flour from rolled oats in a blender.

 You can also mix oat flour and potato starch/ corn starch for the recipe.